microsoft/vscode-ms-entra/README.md

-# Microsoft Entra External ID Extension for Visual Studio Code (Preview)
+# Microsoft Entra External ID Extension for Visual Studio Code

-The Microsoft Entra External ID extension for Visual Studio Code lets you quickly add authentication to applications for customer identity and access management (CIAM) scenarios.
-You can set up a customized, branded sign-in experience for external users of applications without leaving the development environment.
+The Microsoft Entra External ID extension for Visual Studio Code helps you integrate customer identity and access management (CIAM) into applications without leaving the IDE.
+The extension offers a seamless, guided experience to set up a customized, branded sign-in experience for external users and enables you to configure a sample External ID application, all within the development environment.

 This extension provides a quick basic setup that automatically creates a tenant for your application and prepares it for your users.
 It also streamlines your workflow by automatically populating values such as application IDs into your configuration file for a smoother setup process.